 Ultimately, before deciding on your company’s new office perk, it’s important to have an idea of what goal you’re trying to accomplish, and where it falls on a spectrum of money, employee application, and impact.

-Visit our Company Culture Index to search our database of hundreds of ideas, exercises, perks and more to take your culture to the next level.
+Search the Company Culture Index to find hundreds of ideas, exercises, perks and more to take your culture to the next level.

 They are no longer innovative, they’re required.
 With the unemployment rate at an all-time low in the United States, and the skills gap increasing, top talent is more difficult to attract than ever.
 Companies are turning to perks as a way to stand out from the competition.
 In this case, more is better.
 Offering perks was once an innovative strategy, but companies of all sizes and budgets have since adopted this approach.
 As Kirsten Pollard, Chief People & Culture Officer at OFX, puts it “[The basic perks] are more than important, they’re essential.
 The competition to retain talent is rife, and perks are expected these days.”

 They are challenging to manage and maintain.
 Regardless of whether you offer 2 or 20 perks, someone on your staff (maybe you?) will have to pick, purchase, and maintain them for the team.
 Today, most people use email filtering and spreadsheets to keep track of this, which is an inefficient and time-consuming model.

 They’ve evolved quite a bit over the past decade, and their adoption is growing, but the models of offering them haven’t kept up.
 Unlike many other industries, perks do not yet have any frameworks or processes defined for how to picking perks for a company.
 Most people are relying on prior knowledge, experience, and that of others.